What is Functional Testing? Types and Example (Full Guide)

 Unit Testing

-Unit testing breaks down the desired outcome into individual units, allowing you to test whether a small number of inputs (sometimes just one) produce the desired output.
-Unit tests tend to be among the smallest tests to write and execute quickly, as each is designed to cover only a single section of code (a function, method, object, etc.) and verify its functionality.
+Unit testing breaks down the desired outcome into individual units, allowing you to test if a small number of inputs (sometimes just one) produce the desired output.
+These tests tend to be small and quick to write and execute.
+Each one is designed to cover a single section of code (a function, method, object, etc.) and verify that code’s functionality.

 Smoke Testing

-Smoke testing is done to verify that the most critical parts of the application work as intended.
-It’s a first pass through the testing process, and is not intended to be exhaustive.
+Testers perform smoke testing to verify that the most critical parts of the application work as intended.
+It’s a first pass through the testing process and isn’t meant to be exhaustive.
 Smoke tests ensure that the application is operational on a basic level.
 If it’s not, there’s no need to progress to more detailed testing, and the application can go right back to the development team for review.

 Sanity Testing

-Sanity testing is in some ways a cousin to smoke testing, as it is also intended to verify basic functionality and potentially avoid detailed testing of broken software.
-The difference is that sanity tests are done later in the process in order to test whether a new code change has had the desired effect.
-It is a “sanity check” on a specific change to determine if the new code roughly performs as expected.
+Sanity testing acts as a cousin to smoke testing, verifying basic functionality to potentially bypass detailed testing on broken software.
+Unlike smoke tests, sanity tests occur later in the process to confirm whether a new code change achieves its intended effect.
+This ‘sanity check’ ensures the new code roughly performs as expected.

 Integration Testing